YINNNER/plotly.js/成员进度文档/SA文档.md

 You can trigger events with zoom, pan, hover to manipulate the plots created by Plotly.js.
 For other programming languages including Python, R, MATLAB, Plotly also provides corresponding library to facilitate other users.

 Plotly.js implements a set of powerful functionalities including the creation of charts, exporting of image, responsive layout,  plot transformation, custom controls and animation.
 The implementation of these functionalities can be split into three layers: platform, core and toolkit.
+Thus, **the architecture pattern used by Plotly.js is obviously layered pattern**.
+See the layers organization in [Modules organization](#Modules-organization).

 However, as we dig deeper into its code, we find that its architecture is quite complex and the interdependencies of the modules are not so obvious.
 This makes it difficult for other developers to make contributions to it.